ThePICARDProject/API-backend/README.md

 #### GET
 ##### Summary:

-Gets all of a users dataset information
+Gets all of a user dataset information

 ##### Responses